Riga Central Market: Construction

 Although the Central Market was three times the size of the Daugavmala Market, the majority of space was occupied by offices, warehouses and basements.
-The rent per square meters exceeded that of other markets and locations.
-Retail sellers could not afford the rent and wholesale merchants could not place their workers.
+The rent per square meter exceeded that of other markets and locations.
+Retail sellers could not afford the rent, and wholesale merchants could not place their workers.
 This gave rise to high prices.
-This was solved by making an open-air 1,370 m2 roofed porch, with a 170 horse team capacity.
+This was solved by making an open-air 1,370 m2 roofed porch, with a capacity for 170 horse teams.
 In 1938 a separate horse stable opened.
 In 1936 the most modern bird slaughterhouse in the state opened.

-Juris Dambis, head of the State Inspection for Heritage Protection, says "When Riga Central Market was first opened on November 2, 1930, it was the largest and the most progressive marketplace on earth."
-During the 1930s the market pavilions were one of the main tourist attractions.
+Juris Dambis, head of the State Inspection for Heritage Protection, says "When Riga Central Market was first opened on November 2, 1930, it was the largest and most progressive marketplace on earth."
+During the 1930s, the market pavilions were one of the main tourist attractions.
 A wide and cheap array of produce was available for degustation.
-Tourists from Germany and England highly appreciated the butter and bacon.
+Tourists from Germany and England especially appreciated the butter and bacon.
 The fish pavilion was especially attractive with large, colourful aquariums.
-The large number of tourists furthered the Central Markets reputation as one of the more grandiose buildings in Europe.
+The large number of tourists furthered the Central Market's reputation as one of the more grandiose buildings in Europe.